Ex-leader Salmond Slams failed Govt In Feud Rocking Scotland - UrduPoint

 Ex-leader Salmond Slams 'failed' Govt In Feud Rocking Scotland

-Salmond was giving evidence at a hearing into the Scottish administration's botched investigation into 2018 sexual harassment claims against him, which a court later found to be "unlawful" and "tainted by apparent bias".
+Salmond gave his evidence, which has potentially huge implications for the country's independence push, at a hearing into the Scottish administration's investigation into 2018 sexual harassment claims against him, which a court later found to be "unlawful" and "tainted by apparent bias".

+After hours of questioning at the seat of Scotland's Holyrood parliament, Salmond stopped short of calling for his successor to resign but he did say she had broken the ministerial code.

+"I have no doubt that Nicola broke the ministerial code, but it's not for me to suggest what the consequence should be" Salmond said.

 If she is found to have misled parliament, she could even be forced to resign.

+Salmond looked to defend the independence movement even as he hit out at Sturgeon's government.
+The rift between the two SNP stalwarts has become evidence to its opponents of how Scotland's governing party is riven by split loyalties.

+"Scotland has not failed; its leadership has failed" the former first minister said in his opening remarks.

-"For two years and six months, this has been a nightmare," Salmond told lawmakers.
+"For two years and six months, this has been a nightmare," he added.

+"The failures of leadership are many and obvious.
+The government acted illegally but somehow no one is to blame.

 Salmond was cleared of all 13 charges at a trial last March, where he said the claims were "deliberate fabrications for a political purpose".